 History

-I am Mrs McDermott and I am the History lead at Lyme Primary School.
+I am Miss.
+Evans and I am the History lead at Lyme Primary School.
 I have always been fascinated with the past and enjoy finding out new things.

 History provides identity.
 The study of history enhances our judgement and decision-making.
 History provides us with examples of good and responsible citizenship.
 By studying history we can learn from other people's mistakes.
 History helps us to understand change and societal development.
 From the context of history, we may understand both ourselves and others.